Build the CLI client

 Examples

-# Create a new paste (using default address)
+# Create a new clip with default address

 # Create a paste on a remote server